AliAkberAakash/file_tree/README.md

 It will look for a `config.json` file in your project root and generate the files according to it.

-For creating your own `config.json` file please chek the example [here](https://github.com/AliAkberAakash/file_tree/blob/main/config.json)
+For creating your own `config.json` file please chek the instructions [here](https://github.com/AliAkberAakash/file_tree/blob/main/CONFIG.md)

-### The project is still a work in progress.
-If you want to contribute please email me at ali852609@gmail.com
+### To contribute or report a problem create a new issue.